RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

 * the number of simulated atoms is 131072
 * floating numbers use double precision
 * force computation between atoms uses the lennard-jones model
+* one gpu with its associated cores are used for computation

 ### How to run software